czbiohub-sf/grassp/README.md

 Note that pre-commit hooks are only a first line of defense; more elaborate checks and testing should be run automatically when a PR is opened or modified (see the 'Testing and CI' section below) and it is a good practice to require that a PR must pass CI before it can be merged.

-### Static type checking
-This template supports the use of [`mypy`](http://mypy-lang.org/) for static type checking.
-Suggested settings for `mypy` are defined in `pyproject.toml` and the `Makefile` includes a command to run `mypy` in daemon mode (which is recommended, as it is much faster).
-However, static type checking is not always necessary or useful, and the decision to use it is a judgement call that depends on the scope and purpose of each new project.
-For this reason, `mypy` is not configured as a pre-commit hook and it can easily be dropped from the CI workflow by commenting out the typechecking section of the CI config (see below).

 ### Testing and CI
 This template is configured to use `pytest` for running tests.
 Please refer to the [pytest docs](https://docs.pytest.org/en/7.2.x/) for details about how to define tests and test fixtures.
 A basic CI workflow that is run using GitHub actions is defined in `.github/workflows/CI.yaml` and includes both the pre-commit hooks discussed above, static type checking, and testing with pytest.
 Tests can also be run locally using `make test`.

 ### Makefile
-This template includes a makefile with a few basic development-related commands to install the package in editable mode and run linting, typechecking, and testing.
+This template includes a makefile with a few basic development-related commands to install the package in editable mode, run the linters, and run tests.
 These commands may be useful as-is but can of course be modified to accomodate per-project constraints.
-They also serve to document how the developer tools (black, flake8, pylint, mypy, pre-commit) are intended to be used.
+They also serve to document how the developer tools (black, flake8, pylint, pre-commit) are intended to be used.

 ### Software license
 Biohub software projects should be licensed under the standard 3-clause BSD license.
 A copy of this license is included in this repo.
 Please be sure to update the `AUTHORS` file as appropriate, as this file is referred to by the license.

 ## Features *not* included in this template
-This template omits, or is agnostic to, several elements of the software development lifecycle that are important for some Python packages, depending on their purpose and scope.
-Most prominently, it does not include any build or release tooling and it does not specify a virtual-environment manager (e.g., `conda`, `mamba`, `poetry`).
-It also does not include tooling to calculate/track test coverage.
+This template omits, or is agnostic to, several common aspects of software development that are important for some Python packages, depending on their purpose and scope.
+Most prominently, it does not include any build or release tooling and it does not specify a virtual-environment manager (e.g., `conda`, `mamba`, `venv`, etc).
+It also does not use static type checking (e.g., `mypy`) and it does not include tooling to calculate/track test coverage (e.g., `pytest-cov`).